 The Maritime Law Association of the United States (MLAUS), established in 1899, is a national professional organization of lawyers who practice in maritime or admiralty law.

 The MLAUS serves maritime lawyers by providing a forum to discuss news and issues in the practice, as a source of opinion and information to the public, and as a representative to the international legal community.
-Accomplished members may earn the designation of "Proctor of Admiralty."
+Accomplished members may earn the designation of "Proctor in Admiralty."

 People most affected by maritime law include sailors, seamen, passengers, longshoremen and harbor workers, ship owners, and people involved with the shipping industry, including those who work in industries that ship products by sea.